isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 In 2006, The Cathay reopened with a shopping mall and an eight-hall multiplex –  including Picturehouse, which had first opened in 1990 to feature art films.[^17]

-In 2017, entertainment company mm2 Asia acquired all of Cathay’s cinema operations, including Cathay Cineplex, in a $230 million deal.
-Cathay Organisation sold off only its cinema business and continued to own the Cathay Building and Cathay Cineleisure Orchard mall.[^18]
+Cathay Organisation sold its cinema business to entertainment company mm2 Asia in a $230 million deal in 2017, but continued to own the Cathay Building and Cathay Cineleisure Orchard mall.[^18]

 Cathay Cineplex’s last day of operations was 26 June 2022.
 The last show to be screened was *Top Gun: Maverick* at 9pm.
 The space used by the cineplex will be occupied by a pop-up run by The Projector from August and will be named Projector X:Picturehouse.
 It will be used for films and live performances.[^19]